Hello, I’m Audrey!

 At home, we like to keep it simple.
 We’ll usually go for a Negroni, Manhattan or just a neat pour of bourbon or scotch.
 If we’re having friends over, we’ll get a little more experimental.
 I’ll make cocktails to go along with whatever food we’re serving, and Nick will usually brew a beer for our annual holiday party or summer barbecues.

-At the restaurant, I’ve had the opportunity to come up with a number of cocktails, including some of our happy hour main-stays, like the Rosemary Ginger Margarita, Hibiscus Gin & Tonic, Lavender Lemonade, and Peachie Palmer, along with a variety of rotating seasonal cocktails.
-Prior to opening the restaurant, I worked in a bar with over 1,800 different whiskeys and had the opportunity to attend dozens of whiskey trainings and events, and sit down with master distillers and spirit experts.
+At the restaurant, I’ve had the opportunity to come up with a number of cocktails, including some of our happy hour main-stays, like the Rosemary Ginger Margarita, Blackberry Julep, and Lavender Lemonade, along with a variety of rotating seasonal cocktails.
+Prior to opening the restaurant, I worked in a bar with 2,000 different whiskeys and had the opportunity to attend dozens of whiskey trainings and events and sit down with master distillers and spirit experts.

 More About Us